tamasakian/tidyg/README.md

 ## Usage

-### root2hog
+### orthofinder2hog
-This function reads a FastOMA TSV file and writes the RootHOG and GeneID columns to an output file.
+This function reads an OrthoFinder TSV file and writes the Orthogroup and GeneID columns to an output file.
 ```
-python3 -m tidyg root2hog input.tsv output.tsv
+python3 -m tidyg orthofinder2hog input.tsv output.tsv
 ```
-- `input.tsv`: The input FastOMA TSV file, called `RootHOGs.tsv`.
+- `input.tsv`: The input OrthoFinder TSV file, called `Orthogroups.tsv`.
-- `output.tsv`: The output file where the RootHOG and GeneID columns will be written.
+- `output.tsv`: The output file where the Orthogroup and GeneID columns will be written.

-### omamer2hog
+### sonicparanoid2hog
-This function reads a FastOMA TSV file and writes the OMAmerRootHOG and GeneID columns to an output file.
+This function reads a SonicParanoid TSV file and writes the Orthogroup and GeneID columns to an output file.
 ```
-python3 -m tidyg omamer2hog input.tsv output.tsv
+python3 -m tidyg sonicparanoid2hog input.tsv output.tsv
 ```
-- `input.tsv`: The input FastOMA TSV file, called `RootHOGs.tsv`.
+- `input.tsv`: The input SonicParanoid TSV file, called `flat.ortholog_groups.tsv`.
-- `output.tsv`: The output file where the OMAmerRootHOG and GeneID columns will be written.
+- `output.tsv`: The output file where the Orthogroup and GeneID columns will be written.

 ### pivot_wider
 This function pivots a DataFrame from long to wide format.